 Cholecystectomy is a surgical procedure to remove the gallbladder via single or multiple incisions in your abdomen.
 The gallbladder is a pear-shaped organ located just below your liver on the upper side of the abdomen.
 It collects and stores bile, which is a fluid produced by the liver that passes through into the small intestine to help break down and absorb dietary fats.
 This plays a role in keeping your cholesterol levels in check.

-Even without a gallbladder, normal digestion is possible.
+However, even without a gallbladder, normal digestion is possible.

 Gallbladder removal is a treatment option, if: